vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 date: "2020-02-06"
 ---

 I have been writing code professionally for around 8 years now.
-Throughout this period, I have acquired some knowledge and formed some opinions on how software should be written and what practices to follow.
+In this period, I have acquired some knowledge and formed some opinions on how software should be written and what practices to follow.

 The guide is divided into following sections: